Interview: Rachel Darwin, Bath Children’s Novel Award 2021 winner

 RACHEL DARWIN grew up in the Wiltshire and Somerset countryside.
 At eighteen, she moved to London, where she became a professional singer, performing for ten years.
 Nowadays, as well as being a writer, Rachel is a singing teacher and writes a column for Rock n Roll Bride Magazine.
 Her manuscript The Doll's House Mouse is the joint winner of 2021's Bath Children's Novel Award with Dreamdogs by AE Daly.

-Bath Children’s Novel Award 2021 winners’ announcement
+2021 Bath Children’s winners’ announcement